We are glad to announce that we just launched our new website!

 Did you know that NGO jobs in Thailand are one of the most popular work opportunities available for expats?

-Home to many NGO organizations, most of which are in the capital city of Bangkok and the city of Chiang Mai in northern Thailand, the country is at the forefront of developmental work in different spheres in Asian region.
+Home to many NGO organizations, most of which are in the capital city of Bangkok and the city of Chiang Mai in northern Thailand, the country is at the forefront of developmental work in different spheres within the Asian region.

 An NGO internship in Thailand would be a good way to get involved in social projects that have far-reaching impact.